marian-code/wikipedia-music-tags/code_changelog.md

 - tracklist not found here https://en.wikipedia.org/wiki/Ethera

 # Change Log

+### 22.6.2019
+- major restructure of package.
+Now it is more comprehensible.
+- transformed class in sync.py, now all attributes belog to class.
+This solves many import problems
+- helper methods are moved to utilities directory
+- major simplification of package __init__.py file - import simplification
+- utils.py module is split to 3 modules, one for GUI, one for parser and one general
+- UI base classes now have their own directory
+- library imports are fixed and work OK now
+- loggers have their own module now located in utilities
+- all imports have been revised, resulting in great simplification and readability improvement
+- nltk importer thread now implements its own lock so nltk lib cannot be accessed before it is imported

 ### 20.5.2019
 - edits to preload method gui is now split to multiple classes which are then